The worst time to get a notification on your device is when you’re screen mirroring to a room full of people.

 Toggle Do Not Disturb on.

 Under “Silence,” tap “Always.”
-This prevents notifications from interrupting you even when you’re actively using your iPhone or iPad.
+This prevents notifications from interrupting you even when you’re actively using the iPhone or iPad.

 Now that you’ve set Do Not Disturb to be always silenced, all you have to do to silence notifications when you’re sharing your screen is open Control Center and tap the moon icon to enable Do Not Disturb.

-Note: Check what other settings can be customized on your iOS device.
-Repeated calls and calls from approved contacts may still push notifications to your phone unless you disable them.
+Note: Check what other settings can be customized on your device.
+Repeated calls and calls from approved contacts may still push notifications to your iPhone or iPad unless you disable them.

 How to turn off notifications in macOS